How To Plan A Perfect Day Trip From Florence To Cinque Terre

 TRAIN CARD: It allows unlimited train travel in the Cinque Terre region on the La Spezia – Levanto line for 1, 2 or 3 days, so you can access all the hiking trails.
 A one day card costs €18,20.
 The overall saving is great, if you consider that a one-way ride costs €5 already!

 TREKKING CARD: It gives you access to all the hiking trails of the national park.
-It costs €7,50 for one day and €14,50 for two days.
-You may want to get it online here or in person at any of the Cinque Terre Info Points that are found in all train stations in the region (including La Spezia).
+It costs €7,50 for one day.
+You can get it online on the official website or in person at any of the Cinque Terre Info Points that are found in all train stations in the region (including La Spezia).

 Travel Insurance